 - Pus oozing from the gums

-- Brushing: A special toothpaste is used by the dentist.
-A high-power electric brush is used for this purpose which makes a grinding sound when used to brush the teeth.
+Brushing: We use special toothpaste.
+A high-power electric brush is used to make a grinding sound when used to brush the teeth.

-- Fluoride treatment: A fluoride gel is used to create foam in the mouth.
-This leaves a layer of fluoride protection on the teeth, preventing cavities and plaque accumulation on the teeth for several months.
+Fluoride treatment: A fluoride gel is used to create foam in the mouth.
+It leaves a layer of fluoride protection on the teeth, preventing cavities and plaque accumulation on the teeth for several months.

 It is a process of removal of bacteria from the roots of a tooth.
-It mainly includes removal of plaque and tartar from the roots by scraping.
-It is also used to smoothen the rough spots on the root which cause accumulation of bacteria.
+It mainly includes the removal of plaque and tartar from the roots by scraping.
+It is also used to smoothen the rough spots on the root, which causes the accumulation of bacteria.
 Advanced root planning techniques include the use of a laser to get rid of the tartar and plaque.

 Advantages of getting a deep clean

 - Prevention of gum-related diseases: Gum diseases such as gingivitis and periodontal can be kept at bay with the help of deep cleaning.

 - Prevention of tooth loss: Getting rid of the bacteria on the surface of a tooth prevents deterioration of the tooth.
 This, in turn, prevents tooth loss.

 - Maintains the aesthetics of teeth: Deep cleaning helps keep whiter teeth by removing tartar and plaque.

 Soreness, bleeding gums, and pain may be experienced for a few days after getting a deep clean done.
 But, it helps maintain good oral health.